Skip to content

 Additionally, women are 63% less likely to experience burnout if they strongly agree that they're getting the right amount of recognition for their contributions.

-Employee appreciation strategies are therefore crucial to cultivating a diverse workforce.
+Inclusive employee appreciation strategies are therefore crucial to cultivating a diverse workforce.

-Given the fact that LinkedIn reports that 76% of employees and jobseekers said diversity was important when considering job offers and 80% of survey respondents said they want to work for a company that values DEI issues, this isn’t information to dismiss.
+Given the fact that LinkedIn reports that 76% of employees and job seekers said diversity was important when considering job offers, and 80% of survey respondents said they want to work for a company that values DEI issues, this isn't information to dismiss.

 Remote work is another factor to consider when shaping employee recognition approaches.
 First, the ability to work remotely is a form of employee appreciation that is highly valued by workers.